Arkime Parliament

 Did you know that a Parliament is a group of owls?

-The Parliament Dashboad displays a grouped list of your configured Arkime Clusters.
+The Parliament Dashboard displays a grouped list of your configured Arkime Clusters.
 Here you can navigate to any cluster and view stats and health.

 Parliament Dashboard screenshot